-How 1 Company Pulls Carbon From The Air, Aiming To Avert A Climate Catastrophe
+How One Company Pulls Carbon From The Air, Aiming To Avert A Climate Catastrophe

 That's because Carbon Engineering's fuel would replace carbon-intensive fossil fuels.
 But that cleaner fuel comes with a cost.

-"If we were to sell our fuel directly at the pump today, we're about 20 percent more expensive than regular gasoline," says Oldham.
+"If we were to sell our fuel directly at the pump today, we're about 20 percent more expensive than regular gasoline," Oldham says.

 With investors that include Bill Gates, Carbon Engineering has spent $30 million perfecting this process.
 The company says it can extract carbon dioxide from the air for less than $100 a ton, a claim two other companies, Climeworks and Global Thermostat, also make.